zdravkov/kendo-docs/getting-started/introduction.md

 ### Kendo UI Web

-1. Download Kendo UI Web and extract the distribution zip file to a convenient location.
+1. Download Kendo UI Professional and extract the distribution zip file to a convenient location.
-1. Copy the **/js** and **/styles** directories of the Kendo UI Web distribution to your web application root directory.
+1. Copy the **/js** and **/styles** directories of the Kendo UI Professional distribution to your web application root directory.
 1. Include the Kendo UI Web JavaScript and CSS files in the `head` tag of your HTML page. **Make sure the common CSS file is registered before the theme CSS file.
 Also make sure only one combined script file is registered.
 For more information, please refer to the [Javascript Dependencies page](/getting-started/javascript-dependencies).**